eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 This function creates a certain DDS entity attached to an existing ``ProxyClient``, given its client key.

-The description of the entity to be created is hosted in a certain references file and must be tagged with the same tag name, provided as the `ref` parameter to this method.
+The description of the entity to be created is hosted in a certain file where all the required references are defined, and must be tagged with the same tag name, provided as the ``ref`` parameter to this method.

 There are as many methods available as existing DDS entities, replacing the parameters *<entity>* and *<associated_entity>* as shown above in the previous method description (see :ref:`existing_entities_and_associated_entities`).